 Per the May 8, 2007 Memorandum "Encroachment, KPDES, and Earth Disturbance Permits", anyone applying to KYTC for an encroachment permit to use highway right-of-way when their activity will disturb one acre or more of land are informed of their obligation to comply with KYR10.
-In 2013, there were 4,382 encroachment permits issued as part of this policy.
+In 2014, there were 4,916 encroachment permits issued as part of this policy.

-SWQMP ID Element Task Measure of Success/Frequency Activity Required 4.6 Project coordination with MS4s Number of NOIs The permittee shall coordinate with local MS4 jurisdictions of KYTC land-disturbing activities that require KYR10 coverage within KYTC jurisdictional areas bordered by another local MS4, when requested.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 4.6 Project Number of NOIs The permittee shall coordinate with local MS4 coordination with jurisdictions of KYTC land-disturbing activities MS4s that require KYR10 coverage within KYTC jurisdictional areas bordered by another local MS4, when requested.
 The permittee shall incorporate partnering MS4 jurisdiction's standards in project designs, where feasible and not in conflict with KYTC's design practices.

 KYTC coordinates with other MS4s for projects through various means, including development of the Six Year Road Plan, legislative review and notice of projects on our web page.
 KYTC obtains construction stormwater permits, whether KYR10 or individual, and has developed a dialogue with local MS4s for including their standards.
-KYTC submitted 28 NOIs and obtained permit coverage during 2013.
-KYTC also in 2013 submitted NOT's to terminate coverage for 17 permitted sites.
+KYTC submitted 27 NOIs and obtained permit coverage during 2014.
+KYTC also in 2014 submitted NOT's to terminate coverage for 13 permitted sites.